Netlify: Financing

 Netlify combines a platform for apps that streamlines the workflow for a development team.
 Netlify Build is a CI/CD infrastructure for frontend teams that is automated and pre-configured.
 It does not require a full-time administrator to manage the pipeline.
 Netlify Graph is a GraphQL-based approach to integrating distinct APIs to build a web app that strives to reduce the inherent complexities in mixing different data models, response formats, and authentication schemes; it is integrated with a number of APIs such as GitHub, Stripe, and Salesforce.

 Developers write, test, and review code before production with Netlify CLI.
 Within the CLI is Netlify Dev, which is a collection of development CLIs that brings the Netlify production environment down to a developer's local machine.

 Deploy previews are used to view and leave feedback about a web project, with every annotation and comment synced to an organization's productivity tools.
 Netlify automatically builds a new Deploy Preview as a unique permanent URL for each Pull/Merge Request.

-Capabilities to run web applications
+Run web applications

 Netlify Edge is a network used to power web experiences.
 It is fast due to its global distribution with automated prerendering.
 With Edge, apps are deployed to multiple cloud providers.
 Worldwide caches are invalidated instantly as every global deployment is an atomic and instant update.

 Netlify's serverless capabilities include Netlify Functions, Background Functions, Scheduled Functions, and Edge Functions.

 Netlify Edge Functions allow developers to build fast web experiences by running dynamic content or an entire application from the network edge.
 Edge Functions are built on open source runtime Deno to work with server-side features from existing web frameworks and edge-first frameworks.

 Working as API endpoints deploy server-side code that automatically runs in response to events or completes jobs in the background by coding functions with JavaScript, TypeScript, or Go.
 Netlify executes functions written as full API endpoints, or functions can be executed directly from the frontend through JavaScript, or they can be called from other services through webhooks.